 Michael Neff, “Lessons from the Arts: What the Performing Arts Literature Can Teach Us about Creating Expressive Character Movement,” inNonverbal Communication in Virtual Worlds, ETC Press, 2014.

-Gina Bloom, “Games,” in 21st Century Approaches: Early Modern Theatricality, Henry S. Turner, ed.
+Gina Bloom, “Games,” Early Modern Theatricality, Oxford Twenty-First Century Approaches to Literature.
+Henry S. Turner, ed.
 (Oxford University Press).

 Gina Bloom, “‘My Feet See Better Than My Eyes’: Spatial Mastery and the Game of Masculinity in Arden of Faversham’s Amphitheater,” inTheatre Survey 53.1.